Quick Takeaways

 Not providing a forwarding address can also slow refund processing if the landlord cannot reach the tenant.

 Assuming immediate refund upon lease end is unrealistic; French law allows up to one month plus delays from inspections or negotiations.
+The same housing strain is visible in Sydneys too.

 It’s best to communicate clearly and promptly with the landlord and keep detailed records.